periodicity not handled correctly for dihedrals computed with g_angle

 parsing input arguments in C.

-#8 Updated by David Mobley almost 14 years ago
+#8 Updated by David Mobley about 14 years ago

 I did some more testing on this.
 The -all flag does seem to change the behavior